Riverhills

 Riverhills has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that could affect this region: Middle Park Intersection Upgrade (Eumong Street/Riverhills Road), Metro Middle Park Mixed-Use Redevelopment, Centenary Motorway Upgrade Planning, and McLeod Country Golf Club Retirement Village.
-The following list details those most relevant.
+AreaSearch has identified three projects likely affecting this region.
+Key initiatives include Middle Park Intersection Upgrade (Eumong Street/Riverhills Road), Metro Middle Park Mixed-Use Redevelopment, Centenary Motorway Upgrade Planning, and McLeod Country Golf Club Retirement Village.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.